 Grace Farm is a young vineyard that is experiencing great success and winning awards on regional, national and international levels.
 The vineyard sits in the prime wine-growing sub region of Margaret River, Wilyabrup, where ideal conditions undoubtedly contribute to the quality of the grapes.
 The quality of the fruit and the resulting wines can also be attributed to a fine combination of viticulture and winemaking.

 The Grace Farm SBS is old world meets new.
-The style favours complexity over simplicity by integrating the freshness of stainless steel tank fermentation with the flavour, structure and texture provided by 10% new oak barrel fermentation.
+The style favours complexity over simplicity by integrating the freshness of stainless steel tank fermentation with the flavour, structure and texture provided by approximately 10% new oak barrel fermentation.
 The style offers the possibility of enjoying the fresh fruit character of each variety when young, and showcases the strength of each in the blend, but it also allows the wine to age beautifully and develop texture over time.

 The Grace Farm Chardonnay is Burgundian in style and aims to maximise weight, texture and length of flavour on the palate.
 The vineyard soil is a rich gravelly loam that provides plenty of flavour to the grape, which has intense stone-fruit richness when picked.
 Whole-bunch pressing helps to provide delicacy, and plenty of lees are left in the juice to provide depth and texture from the wild yeast ferment and nine months of French oak barrel maturation.